Earle M. Chiles: Philanthropy

-Chiles used the Chiles Foundation to support medical research and health care programs as well.
+Chiles used the Chiles Foundation to support medical research and healthcare programs as well.
 In 1981, he became a founding member of the Providence Portland Medical Foundation and remained a member of the foundation's board of directors until his death.
-Much of his financial support focused on scientific research and treatments of cancer patients.
+Much of his financial support focused on scientific research and treatments for cancer patients.
 In 1987, he created the Earle A. Chiles Research Institute at the Providence Cancer Center, naming the facility after his father.
 The research center helped establish the institution's immunotherapy cancer research and treatment program.
 He also helped finance the surgery tower at Providence Medical Center in Portland, and later, the Providence Heart and Vascular Institute.

 Chiles also supported cultural institutions in Oregon and around the country.
-He was a life-long member of the Oregon Symphony Association's board, and a long-time member of the Boston Symphony Orchestra's oversight board.
+He was a lifelong member of the Oregon Symphony Associations' board and a long-time member of the Boston Symphony Orchestra's oversight board.
 Chiles was also a life trustee of the High Desert Museum in Bend, Oregon.

 His philanthropy earned numerous awards throughout his life.
 In 1987, the University of Portland granted him an honorary Doctor of Public Service degree.
 In 1994, the university inducted him into its athletic hall of fame, in recognition of his dedicated support of the school's athletic teams.
 He also received an honorary Doctorate of Humane Letters from Boston University and an honorary Doctorate of Humane Letters from Menlo College.
 He received the 1986 Pioneer Award and 1998 President's Medal from the University of Oregon as well as the Aubrey Watzek Award from Lewis and Clark College and the 2014 Simon Benson Award for Philanthropy from Portland State University.
 Chiles even received international recognition, including the Silver Cross of Honor presented by the German Armed Forces and the German government's German-American Friendship Award.